Scout24/yum-repo-client/README.md

 python setup.py test
 </code>

-These should always be successfull.
+These should always be successful.
 #### Build RPM
 Optionally after that you can run:
 <code>